Stock events for Global Net Lease, Inc. (GNL)

 Overview of Global Net Lease, Inc.’s business

-Global Net Lease, Inc. (GNL) is a real estate investment trust (REIT) that focuses on acquiring and managing a global portfolio of income-producing, single-tenant net lease commercial properties.
-The company operates within the Real Estate sector and the REIT - Diversified industry.
-GNL acquires mission-critical properties and leases them back to creditworthy tenants under long-term net lease agreements, shifting property operating expenses to the tenant and providing a stable income stream.
-GNL provides real estate capital and space to large companies and is strategically transforming into a pure-play single-tenant net lease REIT, with a focus on the Industrial sector as of Q3 2025.
-Its portfolio includes industrial, office, and retail assets.
+Global Net Lease, Inc. (GNL) is a real estate investment trust (REIT) focused on acquiring and managing a globally diversified portfolio of income-producing, single-tenant net-leased commercial properties.
+The company operates within the Real Estate sector, specifically in the Diversified REITs industry.
+GNL acquires mission-critical properties and leases them back to credit-worthy tenants under long-term net leases, where tenants are responsible for most property operating expenses, ensuring a stable and predictable rental income stream.
+As of the third quarter of 2025, GNL's portfolio comprised 852 properties across various industries and the company sold its multi-tenant retail portfolio in June 2025 for approximately $1.8 billion to focus on becoming a pure-play single-tenant net lease REIT.
+Its major segments include Industrial (47% of SLR), Office (27% of SLR), and Single-Tenant Retail (26% of SLR).

 GNL’s Geographic footprint

-GNL manages a globally diversified portfolio of commercial real estate properties across the United States, the United Kingdom, Canada, and Western and Northern Europe.
-As of the third quarter of 2025, approximately 70% of the portfolio is in the U.S. and Canada, and 30% is in Europe, which aims to mitigate single-market economic risk.
+Global Net Lease, Inc. maintains a significant international presence with a portfolio diversified across the United States, the United Kingdom, Canada, and Western and Northern Europe.
+As of Q3 2025, approximately 70% of the portfolio was in the U.S. and Canada, and 30% was in Europe, aiming to mitigate single-market economic risk.

 GNL Corporate Image Assessment